 AI M&A Platform Comparison 2026

-Side-by-side comparison of leading AI M&A platforms — Rogo, Eilla AI, OffDeal, Hebbia, DealFlowAgent, and Amafi — on origination, document generation, and APAC.
+Six AI M&A platforms compared — Rogo, Eilla AI, OffDeal, Hebbia, DealFlowAgent, and Amafi — rated on origination, APAC coverage, and execution support.

 What the Category Covers